 Even when he was over 70 of age, Sifu Chan Koon Poh trained his Iron Shirt every day.
 In Nyok Ka Kungfu it was called Sap Sam Tai Poh, or the Art of Thriteen Grand Guards.
 He hit himself not with bundles of canes but with solid iron bars.

 One day a Taekwondo master challenged Sifu Chan Koon Poh.
 The Taekwondo master executed a double flying kick.
-Sifu Chan Koon Poh just walked into the kick, bounced the Taekwondo master many feet backward with his both legs broken.
+Sifu Chan Koon Poh just walked into the kick, bounced the Taekwondo master many feet backward with his (the Taekwondo master's) both legs broken.

 Also is your Golden Bell art from Grandmaster Ho Fatt Nam or Uncle Righteousness?
 Is there a difference between Southern Shaolin Golden Bell and Northern Shaolin Golden bell?

 My Golden Bell was taught to me by Sifu Ho Fatt Nam.
 There is no difference between Northern Shaolin Golden Bell and Southern Shaolin Golden Bell.

 Also can you share some life stories or experiences you had when you learnt the Golden Bell, like how it felt, some 'a-ha' breakthrough moments, and so on?

 My Golden Bell training made me feel fresh and energetic all the time.
 There were no special aha or breath-through moments during training, but these occurred unexpectedly during its application.